redjax/neovim/README.md

 ### Configure LSP (Language Server)

+> [!WARNING]
+> This section is out of date with the way I handle language servers now.
+You can check the [shared LSP config](./config/nvim-shared/lua/nvim-shared/lsp/) to see how LSPs are managed by configs in this repository.

 Configuring a language server (LSP) with Lazy and Mason is pretty simple.
 [Find a language server here](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md), for example the [`marksman` Markdown LSP](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md#marksman).

 In your [`init.lua`](./config/nvim/init.lua), find the line that begins with `require('lazy').setup({`.
 Within that function, find the section that begins with the comment `-- Main LSP Configuration`.
 In that section, in the `config = function()` function, find the variable `local servers = {`.